What Church leaders had to say about COVID-19 during General Conference - The Daily Universe

 “Even as we speak, we are waging an ‘all hands on deck’ war with COVID-19, a solemn reminder that a virus 1,000 times smaller than a grain of sand can bring entire populations and global economies to their knees,” Elder Holland said.
 “We pray for those who have lost loved ones to this modern plague, as well as for those currently infected.”

+Elder Holland, whose talk focused on hope, spoke about what the world should expect after the pandemic is under control.

-In his talk about hope, Elder Holland continued: “When we have conquered it –and we will — may we be equally committed to freeing the world from the virus of hunger and freeing neighborhoods and nations from the virus of poverty.
-May we hope for schools where students are taught — not terrified they will be shot –and for the gift of personal dignity for every child of God, unmarred by any form of racial ethnic or religious prejudice.”
+“When we have conquered it — and we will — may we be equally committed to freeing the world from the virus of hunger and freeing neighborhoods and nations from the virus of poverty.
+May we hope for schools where students are taught — not terrified they will be shot —and for the gift of personal dignity for every child of God, unmarred by any form of racial, ethnic or religious prejudice,” he said.

 During the same session, President Nelson also said the pandemic will come to an end.
 “When these temporary COVID-19 restrictions are lifted, please schedule regular time to worship and serve in the temple,” he said.